AlecStahnke/MojoThundercat/README.md

 - 👋 Hi, I’m Alec Stahnke.
-- 👀 I’m interested in gaining employment for my skills as a Full Stack Developer.

 <!---
 MojoThundercat/MojoThundercat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.